ecwalker/ecwalker/README.md

 ### Hi there 👋

-I'm a WordPress Consultant, Tech Blogger and coding enthusiast.
+I'm a Data Analyst and Tech Blogger.
 Looking to many more stars to my skills universe :arrow_down:

 #### Coding Languages: